saiprasadthoughtclan/git-training-2020/README.md

 5. Raise a pull request to the original ThoughtClan repository's **master branch**

 These instructions must not be present in the final README file submitted by your pull request.

+If your pull request does not have conflict with the master branch, then you've gone wrong and should restart.
+Ensuring you are creating a new branch from the `assignment-start` branch of the ThoughtClan repository.